WordCannon/deploy/README.md

 ## `LANGUAGE`

 Which language the words come from.
-Default `english`
+Default `english`.
+See: [list of supported languages](https://github.com/WordCannon/service#supported-languages)

 ## `NUM_WORDS`